christiantomato/Tomat0-Compiler/README.md

 # Tomat0 Compiler README
 Compiler for my own language, Tomat0.
-Tomat0 focuses on increasing readibility and removing unecessary syntax.
-It compiles quickly and efficiently as it uses a single pass for parsing and semantics, and a single pass for arm64 assembly generation.
+Tomat0 is a small but efficient language.
+It saves compilation time by combining parsing and semantics in one pass and walking the AST for code gen in one pass also.
+It uses clear, readable, syntax aswell as less characters than the average language to increase readability and typing speed.
+Tomat0's strengths would be computational based.

 ## Compiling Tomat0 Source Code: